wishiz/OMDB-api/README.md

 ## Other tools

 State is managed through useReducer hook + React context.
-Considering that we needed to keep info about few properties, local state seemed like a reasonable option.
+Considering that we needed to keep info about few properties, this combination seemed like a reasonable option instead of a fully-fledges state management library.

 For coping with React keys I picked `nanoid` library - it's very lightweight (has no dependencies) and easily utilized.